 - The Bradfieldian – a magazine for both the College and the Society, with three publications a year, filled with current news and feature articles on the panoply of pupil and OB experiences.

-- Bradfield Society Online – In the New Year we will be launching the new Bradfield Society engagement platform, which will allow members to have greater visibility of all the great things chat the Bradfield Society has to offer.
-We look forward to sharing details of this site in due course.
+- The Bradfield Society Online – The Bradfield Society engagement platform, which will allow members to have greater visibility of all the great things that the Bradfield Society has to offer.

 Why stay in touch?